netsec-ethz/rains/design-topologies.md

 entry is served, it becomes easier for an attacker to target certain domains and just DDoS those servers which are responsible for the targeted domain.
 It is especially critic for small domains as they are served only from few servers.

-## Hybrid between peer to peer and caching

-Cache the most queried entries in a local cache to reduce latency but still benefit from the easier lookup based on the known location of an entry.
-The caching also reduces the impact of DDoS attacks target on those servers responsible for serving this entry.
-[TODO CFE elaborate more on this approach]

 ## Bibliography